PackageFactory/atomic-fusion-proptypes/README.md

 > Validate the props passed to a component via `@propType` annotation.
 The syntax for the propType annotation is derived from react-propTypes.

-*ATTENTION: This package is by default only validatin the props in development-context.*
+*ATTENTION: This package is by default only validating the props in development-context.*

 ```
 prototype(Vendor.Site:Example) < prototype(Neos.Fusion:Component) {